-Richard Boone moved to St. Augustine, Florida, from Hawaii in 1970 and worked with the production of Cross and Sword, when he was not acting on television or in movies, until his death in 1981.
+Richard Boone moved to St. Augustine, Florida, from Hawaii in 1970 and worked with Cross and Sword's production when he was not acting on television or in movies until his death in 1981.

 He loved Directing

 "It's the director who has all the fun.
-Any time a camera is involved it's the director who tells the story, more than the writer, producer or anybody else.
-And that's what I want to do." - Richard Boone, 1960
+Any time a camera is involved, it's the director who tells the story more than the writer, producer, or anybody else.
+And that's what I want to do," said Richard Boone in 1960.

 "When I direct, I have only one request: 'Please, God, let the actor I'm directing put it all out there!'
 I'll take care of the excess.
 I'll trim it.
 But, don't give me an actor I have to light a fire under.
-Let him bite the scenery and I'll cut away the excess!" - Richard Boone, 1972
+Let him bite the scenery, and I'll cut away the excess!" said Richard Boone in 1972.

 Halls of Montezuma (1951), Call Me Mister (1951), The Desert Fox: The Story of Rommel (1951), Red Skies of Montana (1952), Return of the Texan (1952), Kangaroo (1952), Way of a Gaucho (1952), Pony Soldier (1952), Man on a Tightrope (1953), Vicki (1953), The Robe (1953), City of Bad Men (1953), Beneath the 12-Mile Reef (1953), Dragnet (1954), The Siege at Red River (1954), The Raid (1954), Ten Wanted Men (1955), Man Without a Star (1955), Robbers' Roost (1955), The Big Knife (1955), Battle Stations (1956), Star in the Dust (1956), Away All Boats (1956), The Tall T (1957), I Bury the Living (1957), Lizzie (1957), The Garment Jungle (1957), I Bury The Living (1958), Ocean's 11 (1960), The Alamo (1960), A Thunder of Drums (1961), Rio Conchos (1964), The War Lord (1965), Hombre (1967), Kona Coast (film) (1968), The Night of the Following Day (1968), The Arrangement (1969), The Kremlin Letter (1970), Madron (1970), Big Jake (1971), Against a Crooked Sky (1975), Diamante Lobo (1976), God's Gun (1976), The Shootist (1976), The Last Dinosaur (1977), The Big Sleep (1978), Winter Kills (1979), The Bushido Blade (1981)